Why You Can’t Count On Cyber Liability Insurance To Cover An ITAD Data Breach

 Cyber insurance policies can help companies cover the direct costs associated with a data security breach.
 These include investigation, data restoration, regulatory compliance, notification, credit monitoring, and public relations expenses.
 Policies may even cover ransomware demands and lost business income.

-If you think your cyber insurance claim will be approved for an IT asset disposition (ITAD) incident, it’s time to think again.
+If you think your cyber liability insurance claim will be approved for an IT asset disposition (ITAD) incident, it’s time to think again.
 Hidden in the fine print of your cyber insurance policy documents are certain terms and conditions you must comply with.

 Insurance companies have specific policies and conditions that dictate when they will provide compensation.
 Insurance may not compensate for the costs and penalties resulting from an ITAD incident for several reasons: